beeldengeluid/data.beeldengeluid.nl/content/en/showcases/amateur-films.md

 ---
-title: Nederland door het oog van de amateur
+title: The Netherlands through the eyes of the amateur cinematographer
-subtitle: Een bijzondere collectie van familiefilms, reisverslagen, speelfilms en animaties
+subtitle: A special collection of family films, travelogues, fiction films and animations
-image: articles/amateurfilms-1.jpg
+image: articles/zomer_wouter_kuyck.png
-imageCaption: "Still van een amateurfilm uit de collectie **Valentine, kan je zeggen welke?**"
+imageCaption: "Still from 'Zomer', a film by Wouter Kuyck (1939)'"
-tags: smalfilm, amateur
+tags: narrow-gauge film, amateur
 lab: opendatalab
-publishedOn: '2025-01-24'
+publishedOn: '2025-02-24'
 datasets: []
 ---

-**De amateurfilmcollectie bevat films gemaakt vanaf de jaren 1910 tot nu.
-Het bevat familiefilms, reisfilms, fictiefilms en animatie.
-De films waren bedoeld voor vertoningen thuis of op de filmclubs in Nederland.
-Inmiddels zijn het geliefde onderwerpen voor historici en mediamakers.**
+**The amateur film collection contains films made between 1910 and the present day.
+It consists of family films, travelogues, fiction films and animations.
+The films were intended to be shown at home or at film clubs in the Netherlands.
+They have become a much-loved subject for historians and media makers.**

-De collectie spant meer dan 100 jaar, met pieken in de jaren 1930, 1960 en 1970.  ***Valentine, worden er nog meer films toegevoegd?
-En zijn deze pieken te verklaren?***
+The collection spans more than 100 years, with peaks in the 1930s, 1960s and 1970s.
+In the thirties the smaller 8mm film format came onto the market.
+This made filming cheaper and easier.
+As a result, the number of amateur cinematographers increased dramatically in those years.
+During the Second World War film stock was scarce, but the last roll of film was often saved to record the liberation.
+From the eind of the sixties onwards a new format came onto the market: super8 film.
+The film was in the form of a cassette, was easier to use and became even more popular.
+By this time few amateur film makers filmed with the more expensive 16mm film.
+This format was adopted by professional documentary and television film makers who wanted to film outdoors with a smaller camera.
+The use of super8 declined after the eighties.
+You can see this in the statistics.
+People switched to video (VHS and video8).
+The collection contains few analogue or digital videos.
+The collection continues to grow, but mostly films from the period 1930-1980 are donated.

 <iframe src='https://flo.uri.sh/visualisation/21078557/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/21078557/?utm_source=embed&utm_campaign=visualisation/21078557' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-_Aantal films per jaar_
+_Number of films per year_

 <br>

-De eerste amateurfilmer in Nederland was kinderboekenschrijver <a target="_blank" href="https://nl.wikipedia.org/wiki/Dick_Laan">Dick Laan</a>.
-Hij maakte fictiefilmpjes in de jaren 10 over onder andere <a target="_blank" href="https://mediasuite.clariah.nl/tool/resource-viewer?id=2101608050034752431&cid=daan-catalogue-smalfilm">de padvinderij</a> (niet afspeelbaar), en documentaires, zoals over <a target="_blank" href="https://mediasuite.clariah.nl/tool/resource-viewer?id=2101608050034750631&cid=daan-catalogue-smalfilm">het verdwijnen van de Zaanse molens</a>.
+The first amateur film maker in the Netherlands was the children's book author <a target="_blank" href="https://nl.wikipedia.org/wiki/Dick_Laan">Dick Laan</a>.
+He made films in the 1910s and 1920s, in which children mostly played the leading role.
+Dick Laan also made films commissioned by Scouting and various documentaries, such as about <a target="_blank" href="https://mediasuite.clariah.nl/tool/resource-viewer?id=2101608050034750631&cid=daan-catalogue-smalfilm">the disappearance of Zaanse windmills</a>.

 <div style="text-align: center;">
     <img src="/images/articles/484px-Portret_van_Dick_Laan,_c._1940.jpg">
 </div>

-_Dick Laan (By Anonymous - Laan Dick (1939 - 1941), Noord-Hollands Archief, Beeldcollectie van de gemeente Heemstede, Inventarisnummer: 4912, Public Domain, https://commons.wikimedia.org/w/index.php?curid=122290271)_
+_Dick Laan (By Anonymous - Laan Dick (1939 - 1941), North Holland Archive, Image collection of Heemstede, Inventory number: 4912, Public Domain, https://commons.wikimedia.org/w/index.php?curid=122290271)_

 <br>

-Maar smalfilm begint pas echt in de jaren 20 met de komst van de kleinere filmformaten 9,5mm en 16mm en later in de jaren 30 met het 8mm-formaat.
+But amateur film only really got started in the 1920s with the arrival of the smaller 9.5mm and 16mm formats, and later in the 1930s the 8mm format.

 <iframe src='https://flo.uri.sh/visualisation/21078111/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/21078111/?utm_source=embed&utm_campaign=visualisation/21078111' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-_Aantal films in 8, 9,5 en 16mm formaat over tijd_
+_Number of films in 8, 9.5 en 16mm format over time_

 <br>

-De collectie amateurfilms van Beeld & Geluid laat een geschiedenis zien van het huiselijke leven in Nederland en zijn voormalige koloniën, maar geeft ook een inkijk in andere landen.
+The collection of amateur films from Sound & Vision doesn't just reveal a history of domestic life in the Netherlands and its former colonies.
+The amateur cinematographer also went on excursions in the Netherlands, and sometimes to far-off destinations.

 <iframe src='https://flo.uri.sh/visualisation/21090674/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/21090674/?utm_source=embed&utm_campaign=visualisation/21090674' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-_Aantal films per locatie voor de top tien locaties_
+_Number of films per location for the top ten locations_

 <br>

-De collectie bevat grotendeels familiefilms, reisverslagen, speelfilms en animaties, maar ook andere genres, zoals bedrijfsfilm.
+The collection consists mostly of family films, travelogues, fiction films and animations, but also other genres, such as corporate films.

 <iframe src='https://flo.uri.sh/visualisation/21090877/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/21090877/?utm_source=embed&utm_campaign=visualisation/21090877' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-_Aantal films per programmagenre voor de top tien genres (Genre 'amateuropname' wordt weggelaten omdat het overbodig is)_
+_Number of films per programme genre for the top ten genres (Genre 'amateuropname' is excluded because it is redundant)_

 <br>

-De meest vaak voorkomende onderwerpen reflecteren de karakter van deze genres.
-Er zijn ook verrassende onderwerpen, zoals 'paranormale geneeswijzen' (<a target="_blank" href="https://mediasuite.clariah.nl/tool/single-search?queryId=6b186832-9c7e-4fa1-92aa-42cba8ac2f53">ongeveer 20 films uit de jaren 1960 van Gerard Croiset</a>).
+The most frequently occuring subjects reflect the character of these genres.
+There are also surprising subjects, such as 'paranormal healing' (<a target="_blank" href="https://mediasuite.clariah.nl/tool/single-search?queryId=6b186832-9c7e-4fa1-92aa-42cba8ac2f53">approximately 20 films from the 1960s by Gerard Croiset</a>).

 <iframe src='https://flo.uri.sh/visualisation/21090984/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/21090984/?utm_source=embed&utm_campaign=visualisation/21090984' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>

-_Aantal films per onderwerp voor de top tien onderwerpen (Onderwerp 'amateuropnamen' wordt weggelaten omdat het overbodig is)_
+_Number of films per subject for the top ten subjects (Subject 'amateuropnamen' is excluded because it is redundant)_

 <br>

-Het zijn vaak beelden die nooit met de professionele camera zijn vastgelegd en nu zo waardevol blijken voor onze geschiedenis.
-De collectie bevat ook films gemaakt door de filmhobbyist.
-Het zijn films die vooraf met een scenario en draaiboek zijn bedacht en vaak met titels of muziek voorzien.
-Meestal waren deze filmers aangesloten bij één van de vele filmclubs in het land.
+They are often images that were never recorded by professional cameras and now turn out to be so valuable for our history.
+The collection also contains films made by hobby film makers.
+These are films that were planned in advance with a scenario and script, and were often given title cards or music.
+Most of these film makers were members of one of the many film clubs in the country.

-De collectie bevat een paar duizend smalfilms en ook een aantal video’s.
-Ongeveer de helft zijn in kleur.
-De meerderheid zijn zonder geluid.
+The collection contains a few thousand amateur films and also a number of videos.
+Approximately half are in colour.
+Most are silent.

-Deze dataset is onderdeel van de dataset <a target="_blank" href="https://data.beeldengeluid.nl/nl/datasets/nisv-media-catalog">Sound & Vision catalog Open Data</a>.
-Deze collectie is beschikbaar gemaakt als Linked Data, met ondersteuning vanuit <a target="_blank" href="https://dc4eu.nl/">DC4EU</a> en <a target="_blank" href="https://clariah.nl/">CLARIAH</a>.
-De collectie kan ook bekeken worden in de <a target="_blank" href="https://mediasuite.clariah.nl/tool/single-search?queryId=a66581b0-509c-4527-8bd0-559cb513ec58">Media Suite</a>
+This dataset is part of the <a target="_blank" href="https://data.beeldengeluid.nl/nl/datasets/nisv-media-catalog">Sound & Vision catalog Open Data</a> dataset.
+This colllection has been made available as Linked Data, with the support of <a target="_blank" href="https://dc4eu.nl/">DC4EU</a> and <a target="_blank" href="https://clariah.nl/">CLARIAH</a>.
+The collection can also be viewed in the <a target="_blank" href="https://mediasuite.clariah.nl/tool/single-search?queryId=a66581b0-509c-4527-8bd0-559cb513ec58">Media Suite</a>.
+A number of films can be played without needing to log in.